 Where various pleadings and documents have been drafted, they may be retained for learning purposes and legal research.
-Where this is the case, I will anonymise the personal information/redact information which may identify an individual/risk assess the continued retention of the documents and / or I will retain them in an offline storage.
+Where this is the case, I will anonymise the personal information/redact information which may identify an individual/risk assess the continued retention of the documents.